 Quick Card Comparison: Amex Green Vs. Chase Sapphire Preferred

 The Chase Sapphire Preferred® Card is another incredibly popular card that earns bonus points on dining and travel.
-So how do the two cards compare?
+How do the two cards compare?
 The Sapphire Preferred:

 - Has a $95 annual fee

-- Earns 2x points on dining and travel (which isn’t as good, since the Amex Green earns 3x points, and on a per point basis I value the currencies equally)
+- Earns 3x points on dining, online groceries, and streaming services, and 2x points on travel (which isn’t as good, since the Amex Green earns 3x points on both, and on a per point basis I value the currencies equally)

 - Offers super travel protection, including car rental coverage (which the Amex Green doesn’t)

 - Offers a $50 annual hotel credit valid through Chase Travel, compared to the Amex Green’s $100 CLEAR credit and $100 LoungeBuddy credit

 - Offers more flexible ways to redeem your points, including the “Pay Yourself Back” feature